intel-retail/automated-vending/docs_src/phases/phase1.md

 curl -X PUT -H "Content-Type: application/json" -d '{"setDoorClosed":"1"}' http://localhost:48097/api/v2/device/name/controller-board/setDoorClosed
 ```

-At this point we are done simulating customer interactions with the Automated Checkout.
+At this point we are done simulating customer interactions with the Automated Vending.
 The next steps are to get the inventory, ledger, and audit logs, and verify that they all show consistent information ***(not time sensitive, but may need to wait 20-30 seconds for background processing)***:

 ```bash
 curl -X GET http://localhost:48095/inventory